komali2/blog/content/posts/my-new-life-stack/index.md

 1. All habits done that can be?
 2. Tomorrow planned?
+3. Work done towards goals:
+  A. Mandarin:
+  B. Weight Loss:
+  C. Improving Engineering:
-3. Satisfaction level?
+4. Satisfaction level?
-4. Any ugh?
-5. What energized me?
+5. What gave me energy?
+6. What drained my energy?
-6. What gave me joy?
+7. What gave me joy?
+8. What made me feel bored?
-7. When did I feel most myself today?
+9. When did I feel most myself today?
-8. What bored or drained me, and why?
-9. I felt most absorbed when…
+10. I felt most absorbed when…
-10. I felt slightly playful when…
+11. I felt slightly playful when…
-11. This made my brain light up:
+12. This made my brain light up:
+13. Wins today:

 ## Plan